 So now we can see that the next new normal is looming.
-What does that look like for you?
+What does re-entry into everyday life look like for you?
 Do you feel concerned and perhaps anxious that you will be swept back into a life that you don’t want?
 You experienced the busyness of life before Covid that left you exhausted every day and rushing from one commitment to the next, not enjoying anything.

 Perhaps you enjoyed your time at home alone before, and even with the family getting back to school and work some of the time, you don’t feel it will be the same.
 Or, on the other side of the coin, you have enjoyed having everyone around you and are worried that loneliness will be a problem now.

 Perhaps you have been alone this past year, struggling, and now you can see that your options will open up during this year, but how do you start to navigate your re-entry into the world.
 It can feel overwhelming.

 There has been and will be so much change to navigate, and there is no doubt about it; change is hard!

 As a health and wellness coach, I have been only too aware of my client’s struggles this past year and now looking to the future.
 It’s been hard and will be challenging in different ways for everyone.

 You don’t have to do this alone

 But know this, you don’t have to do it alone.
 Having someone to process your concerns and worries with, who will listen and not try to fix, allows you to find your own path towards a life you want to craft and a smooth re-entry into everyday life.

 This is the essence of what a coach does.